dry-rb/dry-rb.org/source/gems/dry-validation/1.0/rules.html.md

 ### Using localized messages backend

-If you enabled `:i18n` or `:yaml` messages backend in the [configuration](/gems/dry-validation/configuration), you can define messages in a yaml file and use their identifiers instead of plain strings.
+If you enable the `:i18n` or `:yaml` messages backend in the [configuration](/gems/dry-validation/configuration), you can define messages in a yaml file and use their identifiers instead of plain strings.
 Here's a sample yaml with a message for our `start_date` error:

 ```yaml
 en: